highslater/Responsive_Website_Development_And_Design/Meteor.js Development/CourseWork_first/Assignment 1/assignment_1.md

 ![Task_1.png](Task_1.png)

-Take a screenshot showing what meteor prints to the console when you run the app creation command.
 ####Task 2: Run the app and view it in your web browser

 In the console, run the command to run your newly created meteor app.
 Point your web browser at the address that meteor tells you your app is running at.